cayasso/cacheman/README.md

 });
 ```

-You can also use humman readable values for `ttl` like: `1s`, `1m`, etc. Check out the [ms](https://github.com/guille/ms.js) project for additional information on supported formats.
+You can also use human readable values for `ttl` like: `1s`, `1m`, etc. Check out the [ms](https://github.com/guille/ms.js) project for additional information on supported formats.

 ```javascript
 // key will expire in 45 seconds